fsandhu/DataInsights-Minneapoils/README.md

 pip install -r requirements.txt
 ```

+# 474Project.ipynb

+this is the file where we did some preprocessing of the data.
+This is where we removed attributes that weren't of use to us and replaced null binary values with false or no in this case.
+We did some preprocessing in Excel and most of that was to remove records that had 0 in latitude and longitude.
+We also used Excel to split the data into postBLM and preBLM data.

+# Weka

+We used Weka to generate our association rules.
+We ran the algorithm on the preprocessed data, there were some errors that have to be solved before you can run them.
+To remove the errors you need to remove all the apostrophes from the data.
+We used a minimum confidence of 0.7 for all the runs.

 # spatioTemporalClustering.py

 This is the program that does spatio-temporal clustering analysis, as one would infer from the name.
 The program has a variety of commandline arguments that allow the user to customize their output.
 The program will then output a number of visuals to allow the user to interpret them.
 For the two main modes: static and dynamic, static will output a single png image, while dynamic will output a number of png images and also a gif.
 These outputs are placed in `./images/static` for static analysis images `./images` for dynamic images and `./gifs` for gifs.